 At Taylor & Francis many of our journals use ScholarOne Manuscripts for online submission and manuscript tracking.
-You can check which system is used by the journal you are sending your manuscript to by going to the journal’s Instructions for Authors.
+We’ve created a step-by-step guide to help you through the process of submitting your paper.

 - Your manuscript (including a title page with the names of all authors and co-authors)

-- An anonymous main document file with abstract, keywords, main text and references if the journal you are submitting to uses double-blind peer review
+- A main document file with abstract, keywords, main text and references, which should be kept anonymous if the journal you are submitting to uses double-blind peer review

 - Figure files